Rules to Better Version Control with Git - 13 Rules

 Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

 If you still need help, visit Application Lifecycle Management and book in a consultant.
 Rules to Better Version Control with Git

-Source control is the backup of your code, as well as your change history to track changes.
+Source control is the backup of your code, as well as your tool for tracking changes over time.

-With the source control (we use TFS), we can share project code and cooperate with other team members.
+With source control, we can share project code and collaborate with other team members.
 Using it allows us to track changes, compare code, and even roll-back if required.
-Moreover, it keeps our code safe that is the most important.
+Moreover, it keeps our code safe and that is the most important part.